-In her spare time, Latoya loves to volunteer, run, and she's an avid reader.
-She's completed five half-marathons and continues to train for future races.
-She's also an overall health enthusiast, who is passionate about proper nutrition and disease prevention.
-Latoya is a member of the Church of Christ, National Association of Black Journalists, Alpha Kappa Alpha Sorority, Inc., and Junior League of Las Vegas.
+In her spare time, Latoya loves to run, read, and give back to the community.
+She is a proud member of the National Association of Black Journalists, Alpha Kappa Alpha Sorority, Inc., and the Junior League of Las Vegas.

 If you have a story idea, email Latoya at email@example.com.